Terrance Plummer: Toronto Argonauts

 On October 17, 2016, Plummer signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League.
 On November 30, 2016, Plummer re-signed with the Argonauts, and made the roster in 2017 as a reserve linebacker.
 During the playoffs, Plummer recorded an interception, which he returned for a touchdown to help Toronto win the CFL East finals and advance to the 105th Grey Cup, in which the Argos defeated the Calgary Stampeders.
 He became a free agent on February 25, 2019, two weeks after he had received a contract extension from Toronto.

 Orlando Apollos

 Plummer was signed to a contract from the rights list of the Orlando Apollos of the Alliance of American Football (AAF) on April 1, 2019, the day before the league suspended operations.

 Hamilton Tiger-Cats

 Plummer was signed by the Hamilton Tiger-Cats of the CFL on April 4, 2019, after the AAF suspended football operations.
 Plummer was than released one month later, prior to the start of training camp.

 Tampa Bay Vipers

-In October 2019, Plummer was selected by the Tampa Bay Vipers in the open phase of the 2020 XFL Draft.
+In October 2019, Plummer was selected by the Tampa Bay Vipers in the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Orlando Guardians

 On November 17, 2022, Plummer was drafted by the Orlando Guardians of the XFL.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).